xinychen/Tensor4ML/README.md

 <h2 align="center">Our Research</h2>
 <p align="right"><a href="#tensor-learning-张量学习"><sup>▴ Back to top</sup></a></p>

+We conduct extensive experiments on some real-world data sets:

+  - [Large-scale PeMS traffic speed data set](https://doi.org/10.5281/zenodo.3939792) registers traffic speed time series from 11160 sensors over 4/8/12 weeks (for PeMS-4W/PeMS-8W/PeMS-12W) with 288 time points per day (i.e., 5-min frequency).
+You can download this data set and place it at the folder of `datasets`.

+    - Data path example: `../datasets/California-data-set/pems-4w.csv`.

 ## mats

 **mats** is a project in the tensor learning repository, and it aims to develop **ma**chine learning for multivariate **t**ime **s**eries forecasting.